coxhin/coxhin.github.io/_pages/about.md

 😊 He is currently looking for *visiting* or *internship* opportunities.
 Feel free to reach out if you are interested and would like to discuss ideas or collaborate on research project.

-***P.S.*** My name "Junjielong Xu" is written as "徐俊杰龙" in Chinese, and is pronounced like "Joon-jyeh-long Shoo."

 # 🔥 News

 - *2025.03*: &nbsp;🎉🎉 I served as Art Design Chair for **FSE'26**.